dmwm/CMSMonitoring/doc/AlertManagement/installation.md

 - X509_USER_CERT= **PATH FOR X509_USER_CERT**

 TWO IMPORTANT THINGS TO NOTICE
 - Make sure you have write permission in the directory for logging.
+If you don't have permission, then don't setup anything at $HOME directory.
+Create a directory at $HOME (eg. $HOME/test) and start setting up there only.
-- Make sure to set your PATH variable to <WORK_DIR>/CMSMonitoring/bin, <WORK_DIR>/CMSMonitoring/scripts, <WORK_DIR>/CMSMonitoring/src/python.
+- Make sure to set your PATH variable to <WORK_DIR>/bin, <WORK_DIR>/CMSMonitoring/scripts.

 Now you have Alertmanager & Alerting Services running.
 You can also run the intelligence module using the doc [here](#intelligence-module).